gitbito/CLI/README.md

 Such persisted Access Key can be over-ridden by running ```bito -k <access-key>``` or ```bito --key <access-key>``` for the transient session.

 ##### Output Language
-By default Bito CLI generates output in English language.
+By default Bito CLI generates output in English.
 You can change the output language to your preferred language from [here](https://alpha.bito.ai/home/settings/advanced).

 As of now it takes 30 mins for the language change to reflect in the CLI when the CLI is in the running mode.
 For the changes to reflect immeditately you can exit the current CLI session using ```Ctrl+C``` and again run the CLI using ```bito```.